vpiotr/xnode/doc/type_conversions.md

 ### Numeric Conversions

-- **Between numeric types**: Standard C++ casting rules apply
+- **Between numeric types**:
-- **Overflow behavior**:
-  - When converting between numeric types directly, overflow may occur with no runtime checks
+  - Standard C++ casting rules apply with additional runtime safety checks
-  - When converting from string to numeric types, overflow and underflow conditions are detected and will throw exceptions:
+  - Conversions that would cause overflow or underflow are detected and throw exceptions:
+    - Converting a larger integer type to a smaller type that cannot represent the value
+    - Converting a floating-point value to an integer type when the value exceeds integer range
+    - Converting a signed integer to an unsigned type when the value is negative
+    - Converting between unsigned types when the source value exceeds the destination type's range
+- **From string to numeric types**:
+  - Comprehensive overflow and underflow detection with appropriate exceptions:
     - `std::overflow_error` if the string represents a value too large for the target type
     - `std::underflow_error` if trying to convert a negative string value to an unsigned type
+    - `std::overflow_error` for extremely large floating-point strings (e.g., "1.0e+39" for float)

 ### String Conversions